Most men’s suits have a number accompanied by a descriptive letter on the label.

 Short vs. Regular vs. Long Fit Jacket Length

-But what sets apart, for example, 42R (regular) and 42L (large) suit jackets?
+But what sets apart, for example, 42R (regular) and 42L (long) suit jackets?

 On the other part of the spectrum, you have jackets like 38R (regular) and 38S (small).
 What’s the difference?